Terri Lyne Carrington is the definition of Black girl magic.

 So Peterson invites the young drummer to perform alongside him before the audience escapes.
 They jam onstage, impressing the crowd.
 One attendee — the then-President of Berklee College of Music — was so wowed he offered Carrington a scholarship to the exceptional music school.

-“It was really because Oscar let me play but (also) because Ella introduced me to him and told him, basically, he should hear me," she says.
+“It was really because Oscar let me play but (also) because Ella introduced me to him and told him, basically, he should hear me," she said.

 Anointed by jazz legends, literally, Carrington was destined for greatness.
 Four decades later, she’s proven she is not only great, but groundbreaking.